WipeOS/DataZapper/README.md

 sh-5.1# nwipe
 ```
-Type `nwipe` as shown above and the nwipe GUI will be displayed and you can proceed with wiping the discs.
-On some terminals, i.e retro, nwipe doesn't display properly.
+Type `nwipe` as shown above and the nwipe GUI will be displayed, and you can proceed with wiping the discs.
+On some terminals, i.e., retro, nwipe doesn't display properly.
 If you find this then use a different terminal to launch nwipe.
 Terminals that do work ok are KDE's Konsole, terminator, guake, tmux, xfce terminal and xterm.
 Terminals that don't seem to work properly via a telnet session with nwipe are cool retro term and qterminal.
 Putty works but doesn't have the correct box characters but is usable.
 Putty may work perfectly if you can set the correct character encoding.
 These are my observations using KDE Neon, they may differ on your systems.
 If you find a workaround for those terminals that don't display nwipe perfectly over telnet, then please let me know.

 > **Warning**
 >Due to the insecure nature of telnet as opposed to ssh, it goes without saying that this method of accessing DataZapper & nwipe should only be carried out on a trusted local area network and never over the internet unless via a VPN or SSH tunnel. ssh access may be provided at a future date if it's requested.